usdoj-crt/beta-ada/_pages/_resources/web-rule-first-steps.md

 ## Action Step 4: Train your staff

-Training your staff is an important step toward ensuring that your public entity complies with this rule.
+Training your staff is an important step toward ensuring that your public entity complies with the rule.
 The [Small Entity Compliance Guide](https://www.ada.gov/resources/small-entity-compliance-guide) and the [W3C’s website](https://www.w3.org/wai/planning-and-managing/implement/#build-skills-and-expertise) include some suggestions about the types of trainings you might find helpful.
 For example, the W3C’s website includes a collection of [tutorials](https://www.w3.org/wai/tutorials/) that you may find useful.

 **General training for all staff members:**